King Solomon’s Mines: Book Review

 The ‘lost world’ genre faded after its Victorian hey-day, partly because there aren’t any areas of the planet that are now truly terra incognita.
 There are periodic revivals though, in novels such as Lost Horizon, The Rose of Tibet and Congo.
-The lost world genre also went on to influence several others, being one of the prototypes of the science-fiction and fantasy adventure (with ‘lost worlds’ on Earth becoming alien planets in sci-fi).
+The lost world genre also influenced several others, being the prototype of the science-fiction and fantasy adventure (with ‘lost worlds’ on Earth becoming alien planets in sci-fi).

 King Solomon’s Mines has a Mission plot (see Spy Novel Plots ).